oracle/fmw-kubernetes/docs-source/content/idm-products/oud/patch-and-upgrade/index.md

 Deployments prior to October 22 (22.4.1) used local deployments of Elasticsearch and Kibana.

-If you are upgrading from July 22 (22.3.1) or earlier, to April 23 (23.2.1), you must first undeploy Elasticsearch and Kibana using the steps below:
+If you are upgrading from July 22 (22.3.1) or earlier, to July 23 (23.3.1), you must first undeploy Elasticsearch and Kibana using the steps below:

 1. Navigate to the `$WORKDIR/kubernetes/helm` directory and create a `logging-override-values-uninstall.yaml` with the following: